shaowei-cai-group/AriParti/README.md

 Built upon a dynamic parallel framework, AriParti employs variable-level partitioning in SMT solving, as detailed in our paper, *Distributed SMT Solving Based on Dynamic Variable-level Partitioning*.
 Our approach is particularly tailored to arithmetic theories and is compatible with any SMT solvers capable of interpreting the `smt2` input format.

+AriParti includes code from the Z3 project, which is licensed under the MIT License.

 It is licensed under the [MIT license](LICENSE.txt).

 For tool evaluation purpose, one can directly go to the `Artifact Evaluation` section.